-8. Save and close the configuration file.
 You can now start the connector.

 The connector saves or updates a data file for each completed fetch task.
-If you make changes to the configuration and want to reset the connector so that it retrieves all of your data again, see Reset the Connector, on page 51.
+If you make changes to the configuration and want to reset the connector so that it retrieves all of your data again, use the PurgeDatastore action.